stablecoinxyz/x402-facilitator-demo/BASE_TEST_GUIDE.md

 - ✅ From: Agent address
 - ✅ To: SBC Token Contract
 - ✅ Method: Transfer
-- ✅ Token Transfer: 0.01 SBC from Agent → Facilitator
+- ✅ Token Transfer: 0.01 SBC from Agent → Merchant

 ---